what causes swim bladder disease in angelfish?

 No one wants their pets to suffer.
 Sadly, a fish with swim bladder disease that isn’t responding to treatment isn’t going to get better.

 As you may fear, this isn’t good for the fish’s quality of life.
-If swim bladder disease cannot be stopped and reversed with treatment, then it’s time to speak to your vet about humane euthanasia.
+If swim bladder disease cannot be stopped and reversed with treatment, it’s time to speak to your vet about humane euthanasia.

 Preventing Swim Bladder Disease